ChrisMcPherson/mids-205-weather-assistant/Data_Retrieval_Production/Readme.txt

-Java files in this folder were used for pulling weather data and storing the same in Amazon S3.
+Java files in this folder were used for pulling weather data from the OpenWeather API and storing in an archive in Amazon S3.

 Execution Steps: